Tutorial: llmPrompt

 Data format

-To post a prompt to Ollama with the llmprompt API, the front-end client sends a JSON object consisting of a model field, a prompt field, and a stream field.
-The model field holds the name of the model, which in this tutorial we set to gemma3:270m.
-The prompt field carries the prompt to Ollama.
-The stream field indicate whether Ollama should stream its response or to batch and send it in one message.
+To post a prompt to the harness using the llmprompt API, the front-end agent sends a JSON object consisting of a model field, a messages field, and a stream field.
+The model field holds the name of the model, for example gemma3:270m.
+The messages field carries an array of JSON objects, whose content carries a prompt and role specifies the kind of prompt, whether it’s a user prompt for the LLM to complete, or a system prompt giving the LLM instructions.
+The stream field indicates whether the LLM runner should stream its response or to batch and send it in one message.
 For example:

 {